TheLogeek/LogeekMind/docs/getting-started.md

 The app is a fast, lightweight WebView wrapper with:

 - Auto-login support
 - File upload (PDF, images, audio)
-- Full offline caching
 - Native app feel

 ---